 Below, we will go into details of surgical vs. non-surgical fibroid treatment.
 At USA Fibroid Centers, our experts feel passionately that you should be informed of all available treatments.

-After a hysterectomy, some side effects can be expected, including: vaginal bleeding, vaginal discharge, changes in bowel movements, changes in bladder functions, and the onset of menopause.
-Most women will experience vaginal bleeding or discharge for up to 6 weeks after the procedure.
+After a hysterectomy, some side effects can be expected, including vaginal bleeding, vaginal discharge, changes in bowel movements, changes in bladder functions, and the onset of menopause.
+Most women will experience vaginal bleeding or discharge for six weeks after the procedure.
 Changes in bowel movements and bladder functions are also common and may need to be monitored.

-Women who have had their ovaries removed during the procedure and have not gone through menopause, will experience an onset of symptoms relating to menopause.
-Due to the fact that the uterus separates the bladder and bowels by holding them in the correct places, a hysterectomy can affect these organs after being removed.
+Women who have had their ovaries removed during the procedure and have not gone through menopause will experience an onset of symptoms relating to menopause such as hot flashes, vaginal dryness, loss of libido and insomnia.
+A hysterectomy can affect these organs after being released because the uterus separates the bladder and bowels by holding them in the correct places.

-If nerves and blood vessels are severed during the procedure, other pelvic organs can be negatively affected as well.
-After hysterectomy, the risk of developing a pelvic floor disorder increases.
+If nerves and blood vessels are severed during the procedure, other pelvic organs can also be negatively affected.
+After a hysterectomy, the risk of developing a pelvic floor disorder increases.

 The overall recovery time from a hysterectomy is between 6 to 8 weeks.

-Women who undergo UFE are able to go home the same day as general anesthesia is not used.
+Women who undergo UFE can go home the same day as general anesthesia is not used.
 Because UFE is non-surgical, there is also little risk for complications like infection or hemorrhaging.
 Patients can expect some discomfort and flu-like symptoms for the first few days following their procedure; however, this discomfort can be managed by over-the-counter pain medication like Ibuprofen.

-There are minimal, emotional side effects of UFE because women are able to retain their uterus.
-By preserving the uterus, other organs are not affected such as the bladder, bowels, and pelvic floor.
-This avoids the feeling of loss, as there is still the possibility for a woman to become pregnant.
+There are minimal emotional side effects of UFE because women can retain their uterus.
+Other organs are not affected by preserving the uterus, such as the bladder, bowels, and pelvic floor.
+This avoids loss, as a woman can still become pregnant.
 UFE also does not force a woman into early menopause.
-UFE can improve overall self-esteem and mental health, by eliminating the physical and emotional stress of uterine fibroids.
-If a woman had multiple, or large fibroids causing a protruding abdomen, women can expect to regain their normal figure.
-Being able to spend time with friends or family and participate in activities without the worry of unpredictable fibroid symptoms can also have a positive effect on mental health.
-Overall, women considering UFE have fewer risks to examine as opposed to a hysterectomy.
+UFE can improve overall self-esteem and mental health by eliminating physical and emotional stress from uterine fibroids.
+If a woman had multiple, or large fibroids causing a protruding abdomen, women could expect to regain their normal figure.
+Spending time with friends or family and participating in activities without the worry of unpredictable fibroid symptoms can also positively affect mental health.
+Overall, women considering UFE have fewer risks to examine than a hysterectomy.

 Women who undergo a hysterectomy will have to be admitted to the hospital and put under general anesthesia, as it is major surgery.
-During the procedure the doctor will make an incision in the vagina, abdomen, or multiple small incisions to remove the uterus completely.
+The doctor will make an incision in the vagina, abdomen, or multiple small incisions during the procedure to remove the uterus completely.
 A hospital stay is then required to monitor the patient for any surgical complications.
-The length of the hospital stay is determined by the incision site and whether just the uterus was removed or if the ovaries and cervix were removed as well.
+The incision site determines the length of the hospital stay and whether just the uterus was removed or if the ovaries and cervix were removed as well.
 If you have a hysterectomy, you can expect both stitches and scarring.

 When it comes to a hysterectomy vs. Uterine Fibroid Embolization, UFE involves less pain, fewer risks, and a shorter recovery.
 This minimally-invasive technique allows you to go home the same day as your procedure.
 Most women are back to normal activities within only one to two weeks, with no stitches or scarring involved.

-When it comes to fibroid treatment, there are several alternatives to a hysterectomy.
+There are several alternatives to a hysterectomy for fibroid treatment.
 These include:

 To learn more about our minimally-invasive approach to fibroid care, simply schedule an appointment online.
+You can talk to one of our physicians today and feel at immediate ease that you’re in good hands.
 We offer dozens of clinic locations nationwide, along with telemedicine options.
 Don’t suffer from symptomatic fibroids any longer.
 Get help today!